 Io moth: With eye-like spots on its lower wings, this species can appear like an animal much larger than it really is, helping to ward off predators.

-Garden tiger moth: The vivid pattern on this moth is also meant to ward of predators, giving warning that the moth is poisonous to eat.
+Garden tiger moth: The vivid pattern on this moth is also meant to ward off predators, warning that the moth is poisonous to eat.

-Gallium sphinx moth: This huge moth has a wingspan that can reach an impressive 5.5 to 8 centimeters.
+Gallium sphinx moth: This huge moth has a wingspan that can reach an impressive 8 centimeters.
 It feeds on flowers at dusk.

-Rosy maple moth: These colorful North American moths feed on maples, including red maple, silver maple and sugar maple — sometimes to the point of becoming pests.
+Rosy maple moth: These colorful North American moths feed on maples, including red, silver and sugar maple — sometimes to the point of becoming pests.

-Dysphania militaris moths: Easy to mistake for butterflies, this moth species is found in southeast Asia and is also called the false tiger moth.
+Dysphania militaris moth: Easy to mistake for butterflies, this moth species is found in southeast Asia and is also called the false tiger moth.

-Cecropia moths: This giant silk moth species is North America's largest native moth.
-Like other giant silk moth species, they are only meant to reproduce when they make it to the adult stage, so they lack a digestive system and live only about two weeks.
+Cecropia moth: This giant silk moth is North America's largest native moth.
+Like other giant silk-moth species, they are only meant to reproduce when they make it to the adult stage, so they lack a digestive system and live only about two weeks.

 Noctuidae moth: This family of moths is also called owlet moths, of which there are an estimated 35,000 species.
 While most have drab wings meant for camouflage, some have brightly colored lower wings, such as this species.